Gibbs Sampling of Continuous Potentials on a Quantum Computer: Introduction

-Finally, for estimating means of random variables of the Gibbs state, given white-box access to both the energy and random variable oracles, we achieve a quadratic advantage for generic periodic functions and a quartic advantage in the case of Morse functions with unique global minima (\cref{cor:body-mean-estimation}) as reported in the last column of \cref{tab:comparison}.
+The oracle of \cref{fig:EBM-a} is sufficient for sampling from the Gibbs distribution of $E_\theta$ which pertains to inference from EBMs.
+However, in practice we often collect samples in order to estimate the mean of another quantity $f: \mathbb R^d \to \mathbb R$ with respect to the Gibbs measure.
+For example, in training EBMs, the expectations of the gradients of the energy function is desired (see \cref{sec:app-EBM}).
+In this case, a \emph {white-box} access to the energy oracle will allow us to use amplitude estimation techniques to achieve quantum advantage.
+By this we mean the ability to construct a controlled variant (as in \cref{fig:EBM-b}) of the unitary in \cref{fig:EBM-a} and its inverse.
+Given white-box access to both the energy and random variable oracles (i.e., an oracle for evaluating $f$), our algorithm achieves a quadratic advantage in mean estimation for generic periodic functions and a quartic advantage in the case of Morse functions with unique global minima (\cref{cor:body-mean-estimation}) as reported in the last column of \cref{tab:comparison}.